samirmartins/pydaq/paper/paper.md

 # Summary

 System identification is a relevant research topic that aims to find mathematical models using acquired data.
-One of the first relevant contribution is the work of [@Lju1987], which was substantially developed over the years [@MA2016], [@WMNL2019].
+One of the main contributions is the work of [@Lju1987], which was substantially developed over the years [@MA2016], [@WMNL2019].
-Among system identification tools, SysIdentPy [@Lacerda2020] uses Python in a very straightforward way, while [@ayala2020r] promises to obtain model using R language.
+Among system identification tools, SysIdentPy [@Lacerda2020] uses Python in a very straightforward way for system modeling through empirical data, while [@ayala2020r] promises to obtain models using R language.

-However, as pointed out by [@Lju1987], experimental data are necessary for obtaining black-box models, and this is exactly where this work find its place.
-PYDAQ is a Python tool which was primarily developed for experiments with empirical data, either sending and/or acquiring data using simple Graphical User Interfaces or command line, with few (or any) line of codes required using different solutions provided by the market (NIDAQ and Arduino).
-Thus, even a person working in a biological experiment, for instance, is able to use PYDAQ easily and quickly for data acquisition
+As pointed out by [@Lju1987], experimental data are necessary for obtaining black-box models, and this is exactly where PYDAQ find its place.
+PYDAQ is a Python tool which was primarily developed for experiments with empirical data, either sending and/or acquiring data using simple Graphical User Interfaces or command line, with few (or no) lines of code required, using different solutions provided by the market (NIDAQ and Arduino).
+Thus, even a reseacher working on a biological experiment, for instance, is able to use PYDAQ easily and quickly for data acquisition.

-In what follows it will be shown how PYDAQ can be use by any scientist for quickly and effective data acquisition experiments, even if the scientist has no programming skills.
+In what follows it will be shown how PYDAQ can be use by any scientist, its advantages and features for quickly and effective data acquisition experiments, even if the scientist has no programming skills.

 # PYDAQ - Data Acquisition and Experimental Analysis

-Any scientist or student which needs to acquire data in an ease and quick way, in three Line of Codes (LOC) are target audience of this manuscript/package.
-PYDAQ is a solution that aims to allow the user to perform experiments from data acquisition to function generators using a Graphical User Interface.
+Any scientist or student which needs to acquire data in an ease and quick way, in three Line of Codes (LOC) are the target audience of this manuscript/package.
+PYDAQ is a solution that aims to allow the user to perform experiments from data acquisition to signals generation using a Graphical User Interface.

-However, for advanced users, it is also possible to use PYDAQ through command line, as showed up in documentation (https://samirmartins.github.io/pydaq/).
+Despite this, for advanced users, it is also possible to use PYDAQ through command line, as showed up in documentation (https://samirmartins.github.io/pydaq/), allowing PYDAQ to be integrated in real time with well known modeling tools.

-To contextualize the importance of PYDAQ, there are full papers [@Yang2019], [@Koerner2020] dealing only with data acquisition, whereas this is commonly only the first in an empirical scientific procedure, such as in the work of [@Ostrovskii2020].
+To contextualize the importance of PYDAQ, there are full papers [@Yang2019], [@Koerner2020] dealing only with data acquisition.
+It should be clear at this point that data acquisition is commonly only the first step in an empirical scientific procedure, such as in the work of [@Ostrovskii2020].
+Therefore, this step should not take too much energy of a researcher, since he/she needs to be full of energy to continue the research project.

 Further, PYDAQ deals from different type of data acquisition cards, since simple and cheaper Arduino boards up to NIDAQ devices, allowing the execution from simple to complex experiments.
-Also, since PYDAQ can be also used as a command line tool, it can be easily incorporated to be used in production along with any available mathematical tool, such as SysIdentPy[@Lacerda2020] or SciKitLearn[@scikit-learn].
+Also, since PYDAQ can be also used as a command line tool, it can be easily incorporated to be used in production along with any available mathematical tool, such as SysIdentPy [@Lacerda2020] or SciKitLearn [@scikit-learn].

 In literature there are packages that deals with NIDAQ devices, such as [@Koerner2020].
 However, they need several